The 5 Best Nasal Red Light Therapy Devices for Allergies & Sinus Relief

 4. REDLOOK Red Light Therapy Device – Multipurpose

-✅ Pros – 4 modes to choose from (red, near-infrared, blue, or a combo), the tip fits all nose sizes and shapes, simple one-button operation, wireless and portable, Multipurpose (skin anti-aging, pain relief, cold sores)
+βœ…Β Pros – 4 modes to choose from (red, near-infrared, blue, or a combo), the tip fits all nose sizes and shapes, simple one-button operation, wireless and portable, Multipurpose (anti-aging, pain relief, cold sores, cognitive functions)

 ❌ Cons – You can only treat one nostril at a time

-So, you can use it for nasal congestion, skin anti-aging, ear infections, joint pain… you name it!
+So, you can use it for nasal congestion, skin anti-aging, ear infections, joint pain, and even cognitive functions (with the near-infrared deep penetrating wavelength).

 I especially like using the blue light to kill bacteria inside my nose when I feel a cold coming on.